 Imagine designing a product that proves useful to a major corporation.
 George Fox engineering students get that very privilege as part of the department's capstone Senior Design course, taken in the fall and spring of the senior year.

-The senior design teams completed seven projects in 2012-13, ranging in type from a wireless encoder to a work desk conversion kit to creek restoration.
-Their hard work culminated in the Senior Banquet, held at the Evergreen Aviation Museum.
+The senior design teams completed eight projects in 2015-16, working closely with their industry sponsors.
+Their hard work was celebrated at the Senior Banquet, held at the Evergreen Aviation Museum.
 They also made presentations to the engineering department and sponsoring companies, as well as demonstrated their prototypes at the annual Engineering Expo.

 Industry Design Experience

 Senior Design I & II, a two-semester, four-credit-hour course, has the following key features:

 - All the senior engineering students from the different concentrations are enrolled, forming interdisciplinary teams that operate like small companies.

 - Co-taught by engineering faculty from different disciplines.

 - Students work directly with the sponsoring company to identify design specifications and perform the investigation, to ensure a realistic industry design project.

 - Significant freedom is given to the student teams, while the engineering faculty and industry engineers are available for guidance.

 - Students give regular progress reports to the sponsoring company, the faculty, and each other.